Online for the 2023-2024 School Year

 - students may master and move forward - if they master quickly, there is no need to continuously repeat a mastered skill.

 - students are never penalized for late work (life happens).
-To this end, parents are responsible to review their students' work and timeliness, to ensure they do not fall behind.
-I do not police students falling behind; I do require parents' to take on this responsibility (see Parent/Student Requirement).
+To this end, parents are responsible for reviewing their students' work and timeliness, to ensure they do not fall behind.
+I do not police students falling behind; I do require parents to take on this responsibility (see Parent/Student Requirement).

-- there is a weekly, live session throughout the 2 semester where I work with students on comprehension, understanding, test skills, and current environmental issues.
-These sessions are recorded and uploaded to a private, shared with the class, google drive.
+- there is a weekly, live session throughout the 2 semesters where I work with students on comprehension, understanding, test skills, and current environmental issues.
+These sessions are recorded and uploaded to a private, shared with the class, Google Drive.

 Technical Requirements: